Conversion Optimisation

 Problem

-The objective for this test was to examine and try to improve the sign-up rates for the Aer Lingus loyalty programme AerClub.
-Much of the sign-up information had not changed since the programme was first launched in 2016, so we were asked to examine what could be done to try improve member sign-up.
+The objective for this test was to examine and try to improve the sign-up rates for the Aer Lingus loyalty programme – AerClub.
+Much of the sign-up information had not changed since the programme was first launched in 2016, so we were asked to look at what could be done to try improve member sign-up.

 Solution